RinkuLib/RinkuLib/docs/articles/customization/parameter-members.md

 public sealed record AlbumSearch(int ArtistId);
 ```

 The parameter type has no `IncludeDeleted` member.
-The type rule supplies that key when the query asks for it.
+The type rule supplies that query key.

-Use `ITypeAccessorEmitter` for a missing key and `IAccessorEmitter` when a type rule needs to replace an existing member rule.
-A normal member attribute is sufficient when the rule only applies to one member.
+[`ITypeAccessorEmitter`](xref:Rinku.Querying.Parameters.ITypeAccessorEmitter) handles a key supplied by the type. [`IAccessorEmitter`](xref:Rinku.Querying.Parameters.IAccessorEmitter) handles an existing member slot.